Lord Howe long-eared bat: Taxonomy

 The taxon was published by John McKean in 1975 as a new species of the genus Nyctophilus.
 A revision of the genus (Parnaby, 2009), proposed that a reassessment of the status might separate this species to a new genus.
 The placement with genus Nyctophilus was regarded as an indefinite arrangement, being limited by a single and incomplete specimen of an unobserved species.

 The holotype is incomplete subfossil material found on a ledge in a cavern during a survey by palaeontologist G. F. van Tets.
 A label with the specimen notes the type location as beyond the vine covered entrance to a cave, an ingress within an opening in the forest.
 The site is identified as Gooseberry Cave and located at the northern end of the island.
 The cavern where the holotype was located, probably consumed and deposited there by an owl, is detailed as a calcarenite cave.

 Common names include Lord Howe island bat.
 The specific epithet combines 'Howe', the island named for Richard Howe, and ensis to mean 'inhabiting that place'.

 Description

-The species describes a vespertilionid bat, akin to the 'large-eared' species of Nyctophilus and Pharotis, with a large head and body indicated by the size of the skull.
+The species was a vespertilionid bat, akin to the 'large-eared' species of Nyctophilus and Pharotis, with a large head and body indicated by the size of the skull.
 The palate is proportionally longer than the rows of teeth, and the head long and narrow.
 The fore-arm length would be around fifty millimetres, and weight estimated at 20 grams.